himanshukumar660/Insta-Medicare/README.md

 To run the project on local server, first navigate to the project directory in your filesystem.
 1. Now create a directory `/data/db` in the location where your project folder resides.
 2. Now run `mongod --dbpath=./data/db` from the current directory.
-3. Now run `cd reviewsys`, or go inside the project folder.
+3. Now run `cd insta-medicare`, or go inside the project folder.
+4. Now run `npm install`
-4. Now run `nodemon start` in the terminal.
+4. Now run `npm start` in the terminal.
 5. Open `localhost:3000` from your favourite browser.